 Even subclinical thyroid disorders can affect the reproductive capacity of non-pregnant women and impact the fetomaternal wellbeing in those who conceive.
 However, not all cases of subclinical hypothyroidism warrant pharmacological treatment.
 The guidelines for treatment of subclinical hypothyroidism in the pregnant and non-pregnant states are discussed in detail in this clinical update.

 An important aspect of reproductive health is family planning, and one of the commonly used means to achieve it is hormonal contraceptives.
-The interaction of thyroid hormones with hormonal contraceptives and the means of testing thyroid dysfunction in an individual taking hormonal contraceptives have been elucidated in this update.
+The interaction of thyroid hormones with hormonal contraceptives and the means of testing thyroid dysfunction in an individual taking

 Thyroid Gland—Physiological Changes in Pregnancy